ibexa/documentation-developer/docs/guide/data_migration/add_data_migration_matcher.md

 In addition to the built-in matchers, you can create custom matchers for content.

-The following example create a matcher for Section identifiers.
+The following example creates a matcher for Section identifiers.

 ## Create normalizer